WELH: Rhode Island Public Radio/The Public's Radio 89.3FM

 In 2011 Rhode Island Public Radio signed a ten-year lease, beginning in October, for nearly all of the broadcast week on 88.1FM (student programming was aired for three hours Friday night, later moved to Sunday evenings).
 Thus WELH became the first-ever FM outlet for a local NPR news/talk format for Rhode Island.
 Later, in 2017, WELH lost its flagship status when RIPR bought WUMD in North Dartmouth, Massachusetts from the University of Massachusetts at Dartmouth and moved it to WLNE-TV's former tower in Tiverton as WNPN.
 However, WELH was still used to improve WNPN's coverage in the Providence area.
 In 2021 RIPR brought W275DA 102.9FM on the air in Providence, and the need for WELH in the network significantly lessened.
 RIPR decided not to renew the lease and WELH decided it would return to all-Wheeler School student programming.
 The changeover happened on September 30, 2021.

+Current programming

 Cutting Edge Classics

-On October 1, 2021, WELH began programming a mostly 1980s’ & 1990s’ alt-rock (with some complementary rock, pop and similar genres) under the branding "Cutting Edge Classics".
+With the expiration of the Rhode Island Public Radio lease, WELH switched to a new "Cutting Edge Classics" format on October 1, 2021.
+Writing in Providence Monthly, reporter Adam Hogue said of the station's format change, "The stars aligned to bring us WELH, a station that came seemingly out of nowhere to fill the alt-rock hole left when Brown University sold WBRU in 2017."
+The "Cutting Edge Classics" format was conceived by David A. Schiano, the program director and director of operations for WELH, and primarily follows a classic alternative format.
+Wheeler School student programming is broadcast at 7:00 on weeknights, and includes student shows on topics such as music, sports, and films.
+"Beats After Dark" is broadcast on Friday and Saturday nights and features a variety of electronic dance music.
+The station is non-commercial, with the only advertising being public service announcements from the Ad Council.